JetBrains/kotlin/kotlin-ide/README.md

 Now you should be able to open and build the project.

+Use the provided "IDEA" build configuration to run an IntelliJ IDEA instance with your modifications to the Kotlin plugin.

 ## 2. Frequently Asked Questions

 Q. How can I contribute to the Kotlin IDEA plugin?